If Truth is so valuable, why is there so much BS?

 John discusses the way societal circumstance and groups of peers can influence which truths seem important to pursue, and Harry Frankfurt and Ken discuss the different types of BS and some tell-tale signs that a claim is BS.
 Callers provide input about amusing BS stories and their own opinion about the distinction between truth and BS in everyday life, if there even is one!

-- The Roving Philosophical Reporter (Seek to 4:19): The Roving Philosophical Reporter talks about truth and BS with people on the street as well as a trial lawyer and gets some surprising answers to her questions.
+- Roving Philosophical Report (Seek to 4:19): Novella Carpenter talks about truth and BS with people on the street as well as a trial lawyer and gets some surprising answers to her questions.

-- Ian Schoales the 60-Second Philosopher (Seek to 49:47): Ian Schoales speeds through society's interest in liars and and con artists in a rapid effort to explain why it is we are so fascinated by deceit and the people who can get away with obscuring the truth.
+- 60-Second Philosopher (Seek to 49:47): Ian Shoales speeds through society's interest in liars and and con artists in a rapid effort to explain why it is we are so fascinated by deceit and the people who can get away with obscuring the truth.

 Harry Frankfurt, Professor Emeritus of Philosophy, Princeton University